AI Consultant for Small Business

 What the numbers look like for real SMEs

-A London hospitality group with 22 staff across 8 venues was losing a quarter of reservations to email replies that took 38 hours to go out.
-We built a Gmail-side responder that read the inquiry, checked availability, and drafted a reply in under a minute.
-The team approved or edited before sending.
-Average response time dropped from 38 hours to 12 minutes.
-Conversion went from 31 percent to 58 percent.
-Two covers per inquiry at £180 average spend on 40 inquiries a week pays the engagement back in 10 days.
+A hospitality group with roughly twenty staff across eight venues was losing a quarter of reservations because email replies were taking nearly two days to go out.
+We built a Gmail-side responder that read the inquiry, checked availability in the booking tool, and drafted a reply in under a minute.
+The team approved or edited each draft before sending.
+Average response time dropped from the two-day range to roughly twelve minutes.
+Conversion nearly doubled over the same traffic.
+On a handful of covers per inquiry at average spend across a busy week, the engagement paid itself back inside a fortnight of real trading, which is the number the operator could see in their own till.

-A Manchester recruitment firm with 9 consultants was using Salesforce, LinkedIn Recruiter, and three other tools.
+A recruitment firm with a small consultant team was using Salesforce, LinkedIn Recruiter, and three other tools.
 The data never reconciled.
 We built a sync layer that pulled candidate state into a single source of truth and used GPT to flag candidates whose state had drifted.
-In the first 90 days they recovered 22 placements that had stalled, worth roughly £160k in fees.
-Engagement cost over the same 90 days: £10,500.
+In the first quarter they recovered more than twenty stalled placements worth a six-figure recovery in fees.
+The engagement cost over the same period was a small fraction of that.

 05